 Data Storage and Retention

-For more information on where and how long your personal information is stored, and for more information on your rights of erasure and portability, please contact Wefivesoft’ data protection officer at support@Wefivesoft.com.
+For more information on where and how long your personal information is stored, and for more information on your rights of erasure and portability, please contact Wefivesoft’s data protection officer at support@Wefivesoft.com.

 The security of your personal information is important to us.
-To help protect privacy and personal information you transmit through use of our Sites and Applications, we maintain physical, technical and administrative safeguards in accordance with ISO 27001, FERPA, COPPA, and HIPAA standards where applicable.
-We take reasonable and appropriate measures to protect your personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction by taking into due account the risks involved in the processing and the nature of the personal data.
+To help the protect privacy and personal information you transmit using our Sites and Applications, we maintain physical, technical, and administrative safeguards in accordance with ISO 27001, FERPA, COPPA, and HIPAA standards where applicable.
+We take reasonable and appropriate measures to protect your personal information from loss, misuse, and unauthorized access, disclosure, alteration, and destruction by taking into due account the risks involved in the processing and the nature of the personal data.
 For example, we encrypt your credit card number when you provide such information to us for processing your orders.